 Western Sydney’s hugely popular Cherry Blossom Festival has finally returned after a two-year hiatus.
 For two weeks you can explore a gorgeous wonderland filled with pleasing pink hues, delicious food, live entertainment and of course, cherry blossoms.
 It’s all happening at the Auburn Botanic Gardens as the nine-day festival prepares to usher in the start of cherry blossom season.

 With canopies of pretty pink cherry blossoms, multiple photo ops, a delightfully scenic setting and food trucks aplenty, it’s a much awaited winter event in the city.

 The popular Hello Kitty garden party returns with themed craft activities, as well a 9-hole Harajuku themed mini golf course and a Sakura Mocktail Bar.
 DJ’s will be on-site spinning a fun mix of Japanese and pop music to keep you on your feet.
 There will also be a Flower Rave every morning where attendees are encouraged to partake in a festive song and dance.

 Several events are held at the gardens which pay homage to Japan’s rich culture.
 You’ll find sumo wrestlers throwing their weight around and plenty of Japanese pop culture cosplay at the venue.
 Other highlights include a lovely emerald green lake filled with geese, origami hangings and Japanese street food.

 There will also be live music to entertain you as you walk around the gardens.
-Tickets usually cost just $10 for adults and can be booked via the council’s website.
+Tickets cost just $11.75 for adults and can be booked via the council’s website.
 We can’t wait!